Errors and Warnings¶

 ¶

-Warns that the specified signal or parameter is never used/consumed.
-Verilator is fairly liberal in the usage calculations; making a signal public, a signal matching the
+Warns that the specified signal is never used/consumed.
+Verilator is relatively liberal in the usage calculations; making a signal public, a signal matching the

 --unused-regexp